Gaussian Process Boosting: Simulated Experiments

-In addition, we also evaluate the accuracy to learn the mean function $F$ and the random effects $b$.
-For doing this, we only use the ``interpolation" test data sets; see above and Figure \ref{Train_test_locs}.
-Further, we also consider the accuracy of estimates for the variance and covariance parameters $\theta$.
-We note that for the boosting approaches which model the spatial or grouped random effect using base learners (LSBoost and mboost), no estimates for covariance parameters, the mean function $F$, and the random effects $b$ can be obtained.
-The exception are grouped random effects where mboost reports estimated random effects $b$.
-This then also allows for obtaining an estimate for $F$ by assigning the test data a certain group from the training data and subtracting the value of the estimated random effect for this group from the obtained predictions.
-In the same way, we also obtain predictions for grouped data of unobserved groups for mboost.
+Further, we also measure the accuracy to learn the predictor function $F(\cdot)$ and predict the random effects $b$.
+This is done by evaluating predictions for $F(\cdot)$ and $b$ on the ``interpolation" test data sets.
+In addition, we evaluate the accuracy of estimates for the variance and covariance parameters $\theta$.
+For the independent deterministic boosting approaches which model spatial or grouped random effects using deterministic base learners (LSBoost, mboost, and CatBoost), no estimates for covariance parameters, the predictor function $F(\cdot)$, and the random effects $b$ can be obtained.
+The exception are grouped random effects where \texttt{mboost} reports estimated random effects $b$.
+This then also allows for obtaining an estimate for $F(\cdot)$ by assigning the test data a certain group from the training data and subtracting the value of the estimated random effect for this group from the obtained predictions.
+In the same way, we also obtain response variable predictions for data with new groups for mboost.